Health & Safety

 Can I sit with my friend?

-In line with current government guidance, we ask that you book for a maximum of six people from the same household or support bubble.
+Yes, in line with current government guidance, we ask that you book for a maximum of six people.

 Can I leave the hall at any time?